Using Data for Prevention and Planning

-The NVDRS in Oregon collects information from many data sources and compiles incident-based cases for all violent deaths in Oregon in order to generate public health information on violent deaths and to develop violence prevention strategies.
+The Oregon Violent Death Reporting System (ORVDRS) collects information from many data sources and compiles incident-based cases for all violent deaths in Oregon.
+ORVDRS generates public health information on violent deaths to inform violence prevention strategies.
 View the data dashboard for the most current data.

 Oregon Injury Fact Sheets